arbasirian/notepad-application/README.md

 This project is an template that contain typescript and antd

+## Notepad Section

+User can add New Notepad but each notpad should have at list 1 note

+## Stats Section

+In this section, the list of gist items will show in the chart.
+Public gist API filters data base on update_at so I add a filter component to show the result of the data, base on a specific date.

+### Filters

+`Date` Date
+`Steps` Count of step to show in chart
+`Page Size` Size of item per page
+`Terms Type` type of steps like second, minute, ... (default second) `Terms Lenght` the lenght of each step base on terms type (default 5)

 ## Available Scripts

 In the project directory, you can run: